RECAP: REwriting Conversations for Intent Understanding in Agentic Planning: Rewriters

 LLM-based \basic{} rewriter performs a direct summarization of the full conversation history using a generic summarization prompt (\Cref{prompt:rewrite_gen}).
 This approach does not receive any specific instructions regarding which parts of the conversation are important to preserve, such as intent shifts or irrelevant contents.
 As a result, the summary may omit critical information required for accurate planning, making it a useful reference point for assessing the added value of more targeted rewriting approaches.

-To capture the nuanced aspects of query rewriting, we adopt a prompt-based generation approach (see ~\Cref{prompt:rewrite_gen}) using \texttt{GPT-4o}~\cite{gpt-4o} with a temperature setting of 0.
+To capture the nuanced aspects of query rewriting, we adopt a prompt-based generation approach (see ~\Cref{prompt:rewrite_gen}) using \texttt{GPT-4o}~\cite{gpt-4o} with a \texttt{temperature} setting of 0.
 This setup is used to generate high-quality rewrites optimized for downstream planning, which we refer to as the \advanced \ rewriter.

 The \advanced \ rewriter produces a refined and task-aware representation of the original multi-turn conversation.
 Unlike generic summarization, it is explicitly prompted to produce rewrites that are concise, unambiguous, and well-aligned with the user's most recent goals.
 It emphasizes fine-grained aspects of intent understanding, such as detecting the latest user intent(s), filtering out irrelevant or noisy input, and making reasonable assumptions in cases where the user's intent is underspecified.
 This guided approach allows the rewrite to serve as a more effective interface between the user's dialogue and the planner.
+Qualitative examples of the different rewrites is shown in~\Cref{fig:rewrite-examples}.